Veterinary Dentistry & Dental Surgery

-Your cat or dog should attend a routine dental examination at least once pet year.
-Pets who are more prone to oral health issues may require more frequent examinations that that, though.
+Your cat or dog should attend a routine dental examination at least once per year.
+Pets who are more prone to oral health issues may require a more frequent schedule of dental care.

 Angel Animal Hospital can assess, diagnose and treat dental health problems in cats and dogs.